andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 What's happening in SQL?
 Previously to get an Author’s posts, we’d query the `author_posts` table and join to the posts table on the author’s id.

 Instead of that, there will now be two queries performed like below.
-One queries `author_posts` by `author_id` (an important foreign key column to index) table to get post `id` values.
-Then a second query to the `posts` table by `id` (uses primary key index).
+One queries `author_posts` by `author_id` (an important foreign key column to index) to get post `id` values.
+Then a second query to the `posts` table by `id` (uses primary key index) gets the rows from the second table.
 ```sql
 select * from author_posts where author_id = '<some id>';
 select * from posts where id IN (?);
 ```

-What else needed to change to make this possible?
+What else needed to change?

 ## New Database Configuration
-Although we could roll this out on the same single DB, that was a temporary plan.
-The main plan was to use Multiple Databases and effectively relocate some of the largest, busiest tables to their own instances.
+Although we could roll this out on the same single DB, that was planned only temporarily to validate queries without the new DBs in place.

+The main plan was to use Multiple Databases and effectively relocate some of the largest, busiest tables to their own instances, with the one Rails codebase working with all of them.

-For that we'd need to identify all the new DBs.
+For that we'd need to provision all the new DBs and connect to them from Rails.
 The first thing we needed was new YML config entries (`config/database.yml`) for each of them.
 The [Multiple Databases Documentation](https://guides.rubyonrails.org/active_record_multiple_databases.html) uses "animals" and `my_animals_db` as the second primary database, so we'll use that too for examples here.

 This configuration is where we’ll store the Postgres connection string details and other application config like whether migrations are used, the schema dump path, etc.